 The natural transition of boundary layers via Tollmien-Schlichting (TS) waves is often bypassed when Ti > 1% [28].
 However, Zaki et al. [5] found that at Ti = 3.25%, the instability modes observed on the pressure surface do not resemble the traditional bypass mechanism.
 Instead, two distinct near-wall modes were found.
-These modes were also observed in the present LES case, and are visualised in Figure 6.
-Although these modes are not streak instabilities, as the following two sections will show, they are influenced by the Klebanoff streaks.
+These modes were also observed in the present LES case and are visualized in Fig. 6.
+Although these modes are not streak instabilities, they are influenced by the Klebanoff streaks.
 In both modes, vortical structures develop in (or slightly upstream of) the transitional region ($X_s < x < X_e$), and then breakdown to turbulence.